Consortium Agreements & Enrollment Partnerships

 PASSHE Visiting Student Consortium: Taking Classes at a school part of the PA state system

-Click the links below to download and complete the required forms.
-Return the visiting student form to the Registrar and the Consortium Agreement to the Office of Financial Aid.
+Return the Visiting Student Application to the Registrar and the PASSHE Consortium Agreement to the Office of Financial Aid.

-⚠️ Important: Failure to complete any step can reduce or limit your eligibility and ultimately delay financial aid.
-These steps are especially important if you are enrolled less than half-time at Millersville, as any previous student loans you have taken may enter repayment if your reported enrollment is less than half-time.
+⚠️ Important: Missing or incomplete steps can limit or delay financial aid.
+This is especially critical if you are enrolled less than half-time at MU, as previous federal loans may enter repayment if your reported enrollment drops below half-time.

 -